ansible/ansible/docs/docsite/rst/community/collection_contributors/collection_integration_about.rst

 The basic entity of an Ansible integration test is a ``target``.
 The target is an :ref:`Ansible role <playbooks_reuse_roles>` stored in the ``tests/integration/targets`` directory of the collection repository.
 The target role contains everything that is needed to test a module.

-The names of targets contain the module or plugin name that they test.
+The target names contain the module or plugin name that they test.
 Target names that start with ``setup_`` are usually executed as dependencies before module and plugin targets start execution.
 See :ref:`collection_creating_integration_tests` for details.

-To run integration tests, we use the ``ansible-test`` utility that is included in the ``ansible-core`` and ``ansible`` packages.
+To run integration tests, we use the ``ansible-test`` utility included in the ``ansible-core`` and ``ansible`` packages.
 See :ref:`collection_run_integration_tests` for details.
 After you finish your integration tests, see to :ref:`collection_quickstart` to learn how to submit a pull request.

 .. _collection_integration_prepare: